golemfactory/yagna-docs/requestor-tutorials/task-processing-development/README.md

 # Task Model development

+{% hint style="warning" %}
+The documentation is undergoing work and this article is only here because the Python/yapapi parts have not yet been migrated.
+For the NodeJS or dApp articles, refer to the [new creator documentation](https://docs.golem.network/creators/).
+{% endhint %}

 ## Introduction

 This section shows a typical experience of a developer who would like to create their own task-based application using Golem.